- Academic Programs and Certificates

 Welcome to the Department of Engineering Management and Systems

 The engineering management and management science programs welcome students who need advanced skills to accelerate their professional career or who want to master quantitative methods for better decision-making.
 You can earn a Master of Science (M.S.) degree in Engineering Management or in Management Science (operations research).
 Also, you can perform research in related areas of production engineering, reliability, statistical analysis, experimental design, quality assurance including statistical process control (SPC) and Six-Sigma, computer simulation modeling, artificial intelligence and optimization.
-We offer the following certificates — Design of Experiments, Human Factors, Six Sigma, or Systems Engineering.
+We offer the following certificates — Design of Experiments, Six Sigma, or Systems Engineering.

 Plus — our faculty brings the classroom to you through our innovative distance learning programs.
 Using the latest multi-media technologies, we create quality educational experiences through our virtual classrooms.